 Property Assessment is the basis for allocating each property’s share of the total community tax.
 It is based on market value estimated as of July 1 of the previous year.
+The Town's Property Assessment notices are mailed in early January.
+The assessment inquiry period lasts until March 15, 2021.
+Learn more below.

 Annual assessment notices are typically mailed to property owners at the beginning of January.
 The assessed value reflects the value of your property as of July 1 of the previous year.
 This value is based on economic conditions and the property's physical condition and characteristics as of December 31 of the previous year.
 By sending property assessment notices in advance of the property tax notices, owners have the opportunity to review their assessment and raise any concerns they may have about their assessed value before taxes are calculated.